suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 --- abstract

-This specification defines secure end to end group key agreement using Message Layer Security (MLS) for endpoints in Media over QUIC (MOQ) applications.
-It provides a design for sending MLS messages over MOQ and also further defines a interface for simple counter service for synchroniation of MLS messages.
+This specification defines a mechanism to use Message Layer Security (MLS) to provide end-to-end group key agreement for Media over QUIC (MOQ) applications.
+Almost all communications are done via the MOQ transport.
+MLS requires a small degree of synchronization, which is provided by a simple counter service.

 --- middle